-Developing and Implementing a Focused Global Sales Strategy
+Developing a Focused Global Sales Strategy

 DescriptionIn today's global marketplace, individuals and companies are increasingly looking to sell to foreign customers which often requires that they expand their sales and business operations to international locations.
 Many times international selling starts with the basic demands of the current customer who is expanding outside of the U.S. and asking its suppliers to follow.
 In other instances, companies are looking to sell internationally in order to compensate for slumping domestic sales or otherwise to grow revenues.
 In all cases, a focused strategy must be developed and implemented in order for individuals and companies to realize a sufficient payoff from such a large investment of time and resources by the company and its sales force.